microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 toc_hide: true
 ---

-# Microsoft Defender for Servers
+# Infrastructure security with Microsoft Defender for Servers

 Microsoft Defender for Cloud provides unified security management and threat protection across your hybrid and multi-cloud workloads.
 To get all of the Microsoft Defender for Servers protections, you will need to enable the Microsoft Defender for Servers plan at subscription level.